iogbole/blog.israelo/_posts/2022-03-06-pm-frameworks.md

 5C Analysis is a marketing framework to analyze the environment in which a company operates.
 It can provide insight into the key drivers of success, competitive pricing strategy, and risk exposure to various macro-environmental factors.
 The 5Cs are:

 - <b>C</b>ompany  - What is the company's sustainable advantage?
-- <b>C</b>ollaborators - This referes to the ecosystem or community that you can build around your product.
+- <b>C</b>ollaborators - This refers to the ecosystem or community that you can build around your product.
 The Kubernetes ecosystem is a typical example.
 - <b>C</b>ustomers  - What's the Total Available Market (TAM), The Serviceable Available Market (SAM) and The Serviceable Obtainable Market (SOM) sub-segment of the market?
 - <b>C</b>ompetitors - This is where Porter's five forces come in handy
 - <b>C</b>ontext - The PESTLE analysis of the product or company.